 1.1 Has the vessel been subject to a Coast Guard control since the previous inspection?
-Yes No NA NS Comments Where and when were the improvision corried out?
-If yeared was detained, or sig nificant doficio noioo u ioro lio
+No NA NS Comments

 Where and when was the inspection carried out?
 If vessel was detained, or significant deficiencies were listed, record the reason for detention or nature of those deficiencies.